Home Defense Guest Writer: Kenzie Fitzpatrick

 One night I volunteered to go on a ride along with a police officer, I wanted to take a look at my community through the eyes of those who serve and protect it.
 A case that officer worked was similar to my situation.
 Two criminals attempted to kidnap the resident of an apartment, only to find out that the person they were targeting no longer lived there.

 The new tenant was well-armed with a semi-automatic rifle and was able to defend himself.
 The two suspects were both armed, had duct tape, rope, and items typically used in kidnapping situations.
-This was an eye-opening experience for me, to understand how a case of mistaken identity and the wrong apartment could truly change your life.
+Not only was this was an eye-opening experience for me, but also it helped me understand how a case of mistaken identity and the wrong apartment could truly change your life.

 The Best Home Defense:

 Until it happens to you, it’s hard to understand that it can happen to anyone, anywhere at any time.
-My world view changed after these events, I learned I needed to remain vigilant and active in protecting myself and others.
+Not only did my world view change after these events, but I learned I needed to remain vigilant and active in protecting myself and others.
 I don’t look at the world negatively, but rather with an understanding of reality.